-Logo of the project excelling Math education Title and ECCUM: Establishment of Computing Centers and Curriculum number of the project Development in Mathematical Engineering Master programme 561574-EPP-1-2015-1-ES-EPPKA2-CBHE-JP Project duration 15/10/2015 - 14/10/2018 Web-site http://eccum.famnit.upr.si/en/ 1.
-A Master's programme in mathematical engineering has been developed and opened; Main achieved results 2.
-Mathematical engineering is included in the classifier of master's specialties of Uzbekistan, May 2017. resuits 3.
+Logo of the project excelling Math education CCUM Title and number of the project ECCUM: Establishment of Computing Centers and Curriculum Development in Mathematical Engineering Master programme 561574-EPP-1-2015-1-ES-EPPKA2-CBHE-JP Project duration 15/10/2015 - 14/10/2018 Web-site http://eccum.famnit.upr.si/en/ Main achieved results A Master's programme in mathematical engineering has been developed and opened; Mathematical engineering is included in the classifier of master's specialties of Uzbekistan, May 2017.
 Equipment and software packages purchased for computer centers and computer centers established at each partner university.